schneidmaster/eqn/README.md

 The gem uses rspec for testing and appraisal to test against multiple versions of treetop (the only runtime dependency).
 From the command line, run `bundle exec appraisal install` to install gems and `bundle exec appraisal rspec` to run the complete test suite.
 (You can still run `bundle exec rspec` to only test against the latest version of treetop while developing.)

+## Release

+Before publishing, run `bin/compile` to precompile ruby source code for the parser.
+This will automatically be used by the gem if present, and provides a small performance increase over generating the source code at runtime.

 ## Authorship

 Written by Zach Schneider for [Aha!, the world's #1 product roadmap software](http://www.aha.io/)